King's Grammar SchoolKing's Grammar SchoolToamasina · Madagascar

 English is the medium of instruction.
 French is taught daily.
 Malagasy is celebrated.

-• ·Aim: Cambridge Primary French fluency by end of Year 6
+• ·Aim: full conversational and written French fluency by end of Year 6

 • ·Malagasy stories, songs, and cultural studies across the school